deshmukhps95/text-analysis-and-classification-gui-tool/README.md

-# Data Analysis and Report Classification Tool
+# Text Analysis and Classification GUI

 ## What's the tool about?
  -  A Data analysis and Text Classification Tool is a python GUI application which has following pipelines built in it.